-The assessment process of whether the person is 'fit' includes an assessment of the person's professional and formal qualifications, knowledge and relevant experience within the insurance sector, other financial sectors and/or other businesses and shall take into account the respective duties allocated to that person and, where relevant, the insurance, financial, accounting, actuarial and management skills of the person.
+The assessment of whether a person is 'fit' includes an assessment of the person's professional and formal qualifications, including the ability and experience to understand NLP's activities and main risks, knowledge of the insurance market and financial market, knowledge of the relevant business strategy and business model, and NLP's system of governance and the regulatory framework NLP Group operates in.
+The assessment process shall also take into account the respective duties allocated to that person and, where relevant, the insurance, financial, accounting, actuarial and management skills of the person.